Get 80% off your plan for your first 6 months.*

 How much do bridge loans cost?

-Bridge loan costs are higher than traditional business loans because of the short-term nature and increased lender risk.
-Understanding the full cost helps you budget accurately.
+Bridge loans typically cost 8–10% of the loan amount when you factor in interest, fees, and other charges.
+Costs are higher than traditional business loans because of the short-term nature and increased lender risk.

 Interest rates and fees

-Bridge loan interest rates in the UK typically range from 0.5% to 1.5% per month.
-Lenders often quote monthly rates rather than annual percentage rates (APR), so a 1% monthly rate equals roughly 12% annually before compounding.
+Bridge loan interest rates in the UK typically range from 0.5%–1.5% per month.
+Lenders often quote monthly rates rather than annual percentage rates (APR).
+A 1% monthly rate equals roughly 12% annually before compounding.

-• Exit fee: Some lenders charge 1% to 2% when you repay
+• exit fee: Some lenders charge 1%–2% when you repay

 Example cost calculation